ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 An implementation of this interface must provide sensible defaults for Selection Properties.
 The recommended default values for each property below represent a configuration that can be implemented over TCP.
-If these default values are used and TCP is not supported by a TAPS implementation, then an application using the default set of Properties might not succeed in establishing a connection.
-Using the same default values for independent TAPS implementations can be beneficical when application are ported between different implementation, even if the default could lead to a connection failure, as, for example, applications need explicitly be designed to also support a connectionless mode.
+If these default values are used and TCP is not supported by a Transport Services implementation, then an application using the default set of Properties might not succeed in establishing a connection.
+Using the same default values for independent Transport Services implementations can be beneficical when application are ported between different implementation, even if the default could lead to a connection failure, as, for example, applications need explicitly be designed to also support a connectionless mode.
 In this case the